 Ready for some 16th-century fun at the nation’s largest Renaissance festival?
-‘Now in its 45th year, the Texas Renaissance Festival kicks off nine themed weekends this Saturday, Oct.
+‘Now in its 45th year, the Texas Renaissance Festival kicked off nine themed weekends this Saturday, Oct.
 5, in Houston.
 And to get things started, you get to travel back in time to old Bavaria.

 Texas Renaissance Festival Location